 Dr. Machemer's creative work and leadership in vitreoretinal surgery was recognized throughout the world with a long list of professional awards and special recognitions including the 2003 American Academy of Ophthalmology Laureate Award, membership in the Jules Gonin Club, the G.B.
 Bietti Award Medal and more.

-In 2009 Dr. Machemer sat down to talk about his life and career in for the Museum of Vision Oral History Project.
+In 2009 Dr. Machemer sat down to talk about his life and career in for the Museum of the Eye® Oral History Project.
 Click here to download the PDF